rstropek/htl-leo-pro-5/lectures/0900-ccc-cameras/readme.md

 ## The Problem

 CCC consists of many traffic cameras distributed all over the city.
 Some of the cameras are mounted on city borders to recognize cars entering/leaving the city.
 Some of the cameras are mounted inside the city to detect vehicles driving inside of the city.
-The type of camera can be derived from a camera'S ID:
+The type of camera can be derived from a camera'S ID (see also [`GetCameraType` method in *CameraDetectionValidator.cs*](starter-solution/CityCongestionCharge.Data/CameraDetectionValidator.cs)):

 * Cameras with IDs 0 to 199 detect cars when they **enter** the city.
 * Cameras with IDs 200 to 399 detect cars with they **leave** the city.